pajlads/DinkPlugin/docs/json-examples.md

 }
 ```

-`petName` is only included if the game sent it to the users chat via untradeable drop or collection log or clan notifications.
+`petName` is only included if the game sent it to the users chat via untradeable drop, collection log, or clan notifications.
 `milestone` is only included if a clan notification was triggered.

 ### Speedrunning